Main page content

 (b) U. T. System insurance requirements must be met with a minimum of $1,000,000 per seat/passenger.

-(c) Donor Aircraft must be multiengine turboprop or jet.
+(c) With the exception of helicopters, Donor Aircraft must be multiengine turboprop or jet.

-(d) Each flight must have 2 current and qualified pilots.
+(d) With the exception of helicopter flights, each flight must have 2 current and qualified pilots.

 (e) The aircraft owner may not serve as pilot or copilot.